arviz-devs/arviz/doc/source/schema/schema.md

 Some models already require the use of sampling algorithms to get prior samples, in which case we basically need to treat the prior and posterior groups in the same way.

-We define the prefixes and to allow libraries that use InferenceData to be aware of the potential relations and hopefully support as many cases as possible.
+We define the prefixes to allow libraries that use InferenceData to be aware of the potential relations and hopefully support as many cases as possible.
 Back to the case above, it might be necessary to generate a pair plot for prior samples generated with NUTS _and_ its associated divergences,